lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 These are the Partition Labels on our MicroSD Card.

-Let's say we wish to mount the MicroSD Card partition `ROOT_MNJRO`, which links to `/dev/mmcblk0p2`
+Let's say we wish to mount the MicroSD Card partition `ROOT_MNJRO`, which links to `/dev/mmcblk0p2`...

 ```bash
 mkdir /tmp/sdcard
 sudo mount /dev/mmcblk0p2 /tmp/sdcard
 ls -l /tmp/sdcard
 ```

+(If we don't see our Patition Label, try mounting the numbered partitions anyway: `/dev/mmcblk0p1`, `p2`, `p3`, ...)

 We should see the contents of our MicroSD Card.